tv2/sofie-server/database/README.md

-Goal
+Goals
 ===

+- *Mongo-off-Meteor*
-Transfer data from Meteor's MongoDB to a containerized instance of MongoDB then maintain and operate with it for the purpose of `sofie-server` project.
+>Transfer data from Meteor's MongoDB to a containerized instance of MongoDB then maintain and operate with it for the purpose of `sofie-server` project.
+- *Migrations*
+>Transform database (offline) by applying schema migration sets described in `schema` sub-folder.

 Pre-requisites
 ===